Peperone97/pythonFishingBot/README.md

 # pythonFishingBot
-This code can fish for you in Terraria and Minecraft.
-Under linux the Terraria bot isn't implemented
+This script can fish for you in Terraria and Minecraft.
+Under Linux, the Terraria bot hasn't yet been implemented.

 Windows Requirements:
   - opencv-python